Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 2. Call To Adventure
 Episodes: 3, 4

 While hanging out with Spike a Cybervator goes Berserk turning into a Cyber.Beast for the first time in years.
 Both Max and Spike CSD display a red alert.
 With Jax the Cybervator of both no where to be found.
 Max decides to handle the Cyber.Beast his self maybe using tech Spike found and showed Max before the story started which he was forbiden to use.
 But Spike tells him to do it any way since there is no one else.
-Jax later appears to finish it of statng that he wasunable to teleport or comunicate
+Jax later appears to finish it of statng that he was unable to teleport or comumnicate.
+Because Max to takes arms and fight in thier stead it allow Max realize that maybe anyone can be a Cybervator

 Alex becomes the first Green Cybervator to win MVP allowing to become cheif